dheerajchand/resume_generator/outputs/software/modern_clean/md/dheeraj_chand_software_modern_clean.md

 *Nonprofit Technology Integration and Development*

 - Developed data management systems and web applications for social justice organizations
-- Built custom applications for community engagement and advocacy using PHP and MySQL
+- Built custom applications for community engagement and advocacy using `PHP` and My`SQL`
 - Provided technical training and support to nonprofit staff
 - Integrated technology solutions within organizational frameworks